cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 `aux`.

-Both participants also provide a boolean input `vv` and `vp` for the verifier and prover respectively.
+Both participants also provide a boolean input `vv` and `vp` for the Client and Server respectively.
 These boolean values should be equal, and correspond to whether the protocol is executed with verifiability intended, or not.
 In other words, whether the functionality computes an OPRF protocol (`vv = vp = 0`), or a VOPRF protocol (`vv = vp = 1`).
 If